sql-machine-learning/elasticdl/docs/tutorials/elasticdl_local.md

 ### Summit a training job

-There are other docker settings to configure prior to submitting the training job.
-Please run `minikube docker-env` to get docker host url and docker cert path.
+There are other docker settings to configure before submitting the training job.

-A possible docker settings could be:
+For example:

 ```bash
 export DOCKER_BASE_URL=tcp://192.168.64.5:2376